metal-stack/metalctl/docs/metalctl_size_reservation_create.md

                                 the file can also contain multiple documents and perform a bulk operation.

   -h, --help                    help for create
-      --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
+      --id string               the id to associate with this reservation --labels strings          the labels to associate with this reservation --partitions strings      the partition ids to associate with this reservation --project string          the project id to associate with this reservation --size string             the size id to associate with this reservation --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
 ```